OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-multi-level-nested-accordion/README.md

-# 🐞 CSS Challenge:  Multi-level Nested Accordion
+# 🐞 CSS Challenge:  Multi-Level Nested Accordion

-This challenge involves creating a multi-level nested accordion menu using CSS.
-The accordion should allow users to expand and collapse sections, with nested sections expanding and collapsing independently.
-We'll be using plain CSS (no JavaScript) for this, focusing on the power of CSS's `:target` pseudo-class and sibling selectors.
+This challenge involves creating a multi-level nested accordion using CSS.
+The accordion should allow users to expand and collapse sections, with nested sections also expanding and collapsing independently.
+We'll use pure CSS for styling, avoiding JavaScript.
+This example leverages the power of the `:target` pseudo-class and sibling selectors for a clean and efficient solution.

 **Description of the Styling:**

-The accordion will have a clean and modern look.
-Each section will have a title that, when clicked, toggles the visibility of its content.
-Nested sections will be indented to clearly show the hierarchy.
-We'll use a subtle background color change to indicate active sections.
+The accordion will have a clean, modern look.
+Each section will have a heading that acts as the toggle.
+When a section is expanded, its content will smoothly slide down.
+Nested accordions will indent visually to clearly show the hierarchy.
+We'll use a simple color palette for readability.

 **Full Code:**